Saturday, February 28, 2009

 US Trained Dr. Returning to Central Asia

-It was through Vlady and Dr Tatyana that we were introduced to another very important piece of the puzzle....
-As we have been working our way through the maze of paperwork to allow our tax status to be extended to cover the United states, we came into contact with Mr Hank and his wife Susan...
+wife Susan...
 For years we had heard about them and the caring heart for the people of Central Asia...
 In fact several of the people that help us and work with us have benefited from there support.
 Hank is the director of the Society of Cornelius.
 S of C is a registered charity in the US that dedicates itself to improving the standards in Central Asia, and there main focus is through education...
 Hank had visited the Orphanages and some of the other places that we support, but despite having a strong desire to help, he knew that the emotions would be to close to the surface for him to maintain that kind of work... that is why he was so eager to come along side us and be able to officially recognise the projects that iam1ru is undertaking and to be able to provide the tax covering....
 I might add that he does this at no charge to us.
 In fact many of his people are hands on in helping us to meat the dreams ....

 She is starting her final year of residency as a Nero surgeon, then she will be returning to town to work with her mother.
 This is just so exciting for us ...
 Can you imagine the benefits of having a US trained surgeon who is fluent in English ... that knows and understands the culture... living and working only a couple blocks from the orphanages....
 If she is anything like her mom and dad, and I hear she is, she will be the bomb.....
 Now like everything else, there is a small glitch.
 With the down turn i the economy, several of he sponsors took a big hit.
 I am used to setting up sponsorships in the range of $30 to $50 a month, but for the last year of her internship S of C is coming up $16 000 short,and with 90 days to go........
 I have been so blessed by everyone involved with SOC and the support that they have been to us that I will be assisting them in there fund raising efforts.
 We will be launching a dedicated blog for Alona in a few days , and set up avenues that people can support.....
-If anyone out there has any other ideas, please let me know.
+If anyone out there has any other ideas, please let me know.a Good DAY

 Could those Eyes get any Bigger ?